 If you only go for one supplement, make it this one.

-Magnesium is vital to our health - it regulates blood sugar levels, helps maintain a healthy heartbeat and normal muscle and nerve function, supports the immune system, improves sleep and is vital in hundreds more functions within the body.
-It also prevents stress hormones from entering your brain, a natural mood enhancer.
+Magnesium is vital to our health.
+It regulates blood sugar levels, helps maintain a healthy heartbeat and normal muscle and nerve function, supports the immune system, improves sleep, and is vital in many other bodily functions.
+It also prevents stress hormones from entering the brain, making it a natural mood enhancer.

-As a rule, humans are chronically deficient in this vital mineral - the RDA for an average adult is 320mg - 400mg daily, but studies show we're only getting around 250mg.
+Humans are chronically deficient in this vital mineral.
+The RDA for an average adult is 320mg—400mg daily, but studies show that most people only get around 250mg.

 B Vitamin Complex - The Depression Buster

-This vitamin group is super important for brain function and treating low mood/depression.
+This vitamin group is vital for brain function and treating low mood/depression.

 Classic symptoms of deficiency include fatigue/lethargy, anxiety and depression.
 A high-quality B Vitamin complex supplement can improve brain function, mood and mental sharpness.
 Folic acid (B9) is well known as a pregnancy supplement, but all of the Bs are amazing at helping you feel your best.